 As you leave Sequoia National Park, be sure to make one more stop on the way out.

 Hospital Rock, which is more toward the foothills, is a historical Native American site.
 A community of hundreds of people once lived here, and signs of their presence are all around in the form of petroglyphs, pictographs, historic fire pits, and artifacts.
-There are some informational signs that explain the history here.

 There are also picnic benches, restrooms, and a nearby river.
 It was a really interesting stop.